ScottPierce/kotlin-html/README.md

 ## What is this?
-I was seeking a simple Kotlin server templating DSL that I could use for a simple project, [https://www.arseldrivingschool.com](https://www.arseldrivingschool.com).
+I was seeking a simple Kotlin server templating DSL that I could use for a project, [https://www.arseldrivingschool.com](https://www.arseldrivingschool.com).
 I found the obvious [kotlinx.html](https://github.com/Kotlin/kotlinx.html), but upon initial use, I found that it's API was clunky and lacking in features that I needed (i.e. styles).
 I also found that other users identified